-The hidden beauty of the mountain cheese
+The hidden beauty of mountain cheese

 With the advent of industrialization and technology in Italy, from the post-second world war period, more and more people abandoned their country houses to reach the cities.
 In parallel with this phenomenon, there has been a change of lifestyles that caused the acquisition of new habits, but also the loss of traditions.
+Traditions like the delicious, classic mountain cheese of Piedmont’s Alps.

 One of these losses is the summer pasture of herds and flocks in the huts.
 If once this activity was born for the need to let the downstream fields rest for the cultivation of the cereals and to valorize the milk just milked with the cheese production, today there are less and less ‘heroic’ realities.
 The main reason is that this activity needs a lot of men’s work and there are not enough workers.
 In addition to that, during these years more consumers prefer light and delicate foods instead of strong taste.
 In fact, mountain cheeses have an unmistakable personality and a unique flavor and scent of alpine herbs.
 Smelling them, it’s possible to perceive all the fresh grass essences that animals eat, because the milk used for cheesemaking is raw, not pasteurized.
 Diffused in all the Italian peninsula, mountain cheeses are mostly concentrated in the north, where there are Montasio, a Friuli Venezia Giulia cheese, Fontina, the classic cheese for the Aosta Valley fondue, and Asiago, a Veneto cheese, perfect in combination with the polenta.